 — Suzy Solidor

 PARIS — As today has just been declared National Paul Reconciliation Day, I need to unpack something that’s been obscuring my vision and comportment with others for a while and to an unhealthy degree that now menaces my own happiness and ability to play with others.
-For the full story, click here.
+For the full story on the Paris Tribune, click here.

 “Et O,” 2017.
 Activated sound oeuvre in situ, words, voice, and composition Emma Dusong.
 Maison Bernard Collection.
 Courtesy Galerie Les filles du calvaire.